 The most successful recruiters are the ones who can remain calm in the best and worst situations.
 As a graduate, you will know a lot about rejection, either from job interviews, or maybe you didn’t get the grade you wanted in an essay, yet you had no choice but to continue and show resilience.

-As important as it is for a recruiter to hit their target, it is more important that we are understanding to both the needs of the people we are working with, including our candidates, clients and colleagues.
-As a graduate, you will know just how stressful it can be job searching or even beginning your career which will make it easier for you to understand what your candidate is going through.
+As a graduate, you will probably know just how stressful it can be job searching or even beginning your career which will make it easier for you to understand what candidates are going through.

-Similarly, a client may be struggling to find the right individual for a role, so it is your job to be empathetic towards what they are looking for.
-As mentioned in the last point, there will be lows to recruitment but what makes it easier is having a team that is supportive which leads me on to the next point…
+Similarly, a client may be struggling to find the right individual for a role, so it is your job to be empathetic towards them and help them find the candidates they are looking for.

-Without a doubt, the top recruiters are the ones that are not always at their desk!
-Your main job is to build relationships, and this simply cannot be done through the phone.
-A lot of the time you will be meeting clients and potential candidates, therefore being adaptable is key.
-The conversations that you have with a client will be very different to someone who you are helping in their job search.
-Although, as a recruiter, you will not be doing the role that you are searching for, you must gather a very good understanding for the position and have to speak to different types of people for various types of Firms.
+Although, as a recruiter, you will not be doing the role that you are searching for, you must gather a very good understanding of the position and will have to speak to different types of people for various types of firms.
 Being able to quickly switch from one mindset to another is a must for every recruiter.

-Essentially, recruitment is a bit like searching for that one book/essay article in a library, except that library is on fire and that book is in another language… joking.
+Essentially, recruitment is a bit like searching for that one book/essay article in a library, except that library is on fire and that book is in another language… (only joking!).